The Muletown Journal: Columbia, Tennessee · Our Town. Our Stories. · Local News. Local Voices. Timeless Values.

 Quick Hits

-COLUMBIA , The children's museum in downtown Columbia has unveiled a new hands-on creative installation encouraging young visitors to draw, color, cut, paste, and build their own artwork, adding a fresh reason for families to make the square a regular destination.
+COLUMBIA , The children's museum in downtown Columbia has unveiled a new hands-on creative installation encouraging kids to draw, color, cut, paste, and build, a welcome addition to the square for young families.

-COLUMBIA , Whiskey Alley Saloon announced a special farm-to-table chef series event on June 7th in partnership with Sweet Haven Farms, where every course will feature products raised on the local farm.
+COLUMBIA , Whiskey Alley Saloon is hosting a special farm-to-table chef series dinner on June 7 in partnership with Sweet Haven Farms, featuring a multi-course menu built entirely around local farm products.

 This Week in Maury County